Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Understanding the server/client relationship

-- The X server
+- Configuring the X server

-- Starting the X Window System
+- Launching the X Window System

-- Starting an X session with gdm
+- Starting X sessions with gdm

-- Customizing the X session (classic method)
+- Customizing X sessions (classic method)

-- Customizing the X session (modern method)
+- Customizing X sessions (modern method)

-- Connecting a remote X client via SSH
+- Connecting remote X clients via SSH

-- Using a secure X terminal over the Internet
+- Securing X terminals over the Internet

 - X applications